Reporting Compliance Issues or Concerns

 Compliance Helpline and EthicsPoint

 The Compliance Helpline (877-483-3049) and EthicsPoint serve as resources for all employees to inquire about, report on and discuss any compliance questions or potential violations they may have encountered.
 The helpline is toll-free and all calls are external.
-Seattle Children’s does not receive any information on the caller's identity unless the caller requests their identity be given to Children's.
-The online reporting service is on an EthicsPoint secure server and is not part of Seattle Children’s website or intranet.
+Seattle Children's does not receive any information on the caller's identity unless the caller requests their identity be given to Seattle Children's.
+The online reporting service is on an EthicsPoint secure server and is not part of Seattle Children's website or intranet.
 All reports to the Compliance Helpline or EthicsPoint can be anonymous if desired.

 Upon calling the helpline, employees are greeted by specialists trained in interviewing and documenting information by telephone.
-Online, employees are asked to enter information in the various fields as prompted and then to submit the entry.
+Using EthicsPoint, employees are asked to enter information in the various fields as prompted and then to submit the entry.
 After providing as much information as possible, either on the phone or online, employees will receive an assigned case number.
 The report information will be relayed to the Corporate Compliance Officer (or other compliance personnel as appropriate) for investigation.
-Employees can check back using the assigned case number to receive updates on the status of their report or to add more information to their report.
+Employees can check back using the assigned case number to receive updates on the status of their report or to add more information to it.

 The Compliance Helpline and EthicsPoint services are available 24 hours a day, seven days a week.